anymail/django-anymail/docs/esps/mailpace.rst

 Limitations and quirks
 ----------------------

-- MailPace does not support open tracking or click tracking.
+- MailPace does not, and will not ever support open tracking or click tracking.
-  (You can still use Anymail's :ref:`status tracking <event-tracking>` which uses webhooks for tracking)
+  (You can still use Anymail's :ref:`status tracking <event-tracking>` which uses webhooks for tracking delivery)

 .. _mailpace-webhooks: